Avichelverma/TriviaAPI/backend/README.md

 - Fetches all questions where substring matches to the seach-term (case-insensitive)
 - Request body : { searchTerm:string }
+- Returns: List of questions, number of total questions and current category.

 #### GET /categories/<int:category_id>/questions